Jarthianur/TestPlusPlus/README.md

 As a side effect this project was - and is still - a great opportunity to improve my C++ skills.
 This framework is designed around simplicity and effectiveness, for the user as well as the frameworks code itself.
 There is no excessive documentation reading required, or complicated build integration.
-Everything is hidden that distracts you from focusing on what really counts, writing qualitative tests.
+Everything is hidden that distracts you from focusing on what really counts - writing qualitative tests.
 Of course this framework might not suite all *your* needs, hence feel free to provide suggestions, or request a feature you'd wish.
 Please have a look at the full [feature set](#feature-set).